Ouxsoft/LHTML/docs/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

+## Overview
+The LHTML5 spec defines both a base language and a standard for parsing dynamic web page documents.

 ## Language
-LHTML5 documents MUST consist of tree elements containing attributes and inner text.
-The documents SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) (as it details how markup documents are delivered to the browser) ***except*** where module elements and child arguments are present.
-This exception is evident in the following example, which shows a valid HTML5 document with the exception of a valid `<head>` attribute as this element is instantiate a module which replaces the content with valid content.
+Web servers use LHTML5 language to store and communicate dynamic web pages.
+A document consisting of this language (referred to as a "LHTML5 document") is past into a parser to build a HTML5 page.
+Like HTML5, a LHTML5 document MUST consist of tree elements containing attributes and inner text.
+The document SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) (as it details how modern markup documents are delivered to the browser) ***except*** where module elements and child arguments are present.

+#### Custom Dialect
+Design custom elements and attributes thoughtfully.
+The use of custom markup elements and attributes shapes the project's LHTML5 language dialect.
+A decisive factor in a project dialect's success (and thus the project's success) is its effectiveness communicate a message between its stakeholders.
+A dialect's design is RECOMMENDED to carry a message that allows project stakeholders to effectively communicate.
+These stakeholders MAY include any of the following:

++ Backend developer;
++ Template designers;
++ Search indexes;
++ Frontend developers;
++ UX/UI designers;
++ WYSIWYG users; and
++ the Web browser.

+##### Attributes
+LHTML5 modules allow for the language to make use of custom attributes that are not defined in the HTML5 spec.
+The following example show an invalid HTML5 attribute, "type", within the `<head>` element.
+When this document is past to an LHTML5 parser (along with the proper config and modules) the parser will instantiate the `<head>` element as a module and replaces the invalid element with HTML5 valid render content.

+###### Example
 ```html5
 <!doctype html>
 <html lang="en">